samblenny/ocfpga/experiments/08_more_openocd_jtag/README.md

    about plugging in a USB device at all.
 Like, zero new lines after the disconnect message from unplugging the board after I'd booted it in non-DFU mode.

+7. [**Update**: *the problem was a bad USB cable*]

+   When I tried running `watch lsusb` and fiddling with the USB cable, I noticed the DFU device briefly appearing then disappearing.
+I could make it stay for longer by putting pressure on the cable.
+When I tried a different USB cable, the DFU device started showing up reliably, even right after JTAG flash programming.

+   So, I take back what I said about the bootloader.
+It seems fine, but my USB cable sure wasn't.
+Power was okay, but one or more of the other wires had an intermittent fault.
+That's what I get for using an old cable, I guess.

+   So, being able to send boundary scan commands with `openocd` is interesting, but not necessary.
+I should be able to just use `openFPGALoader` to flash new code and mostly ignore the bootloader.
+Using JTAG to program flash is pretty fast, and it doesn't require me to awkwardly plug and unplug the cable.
+So, I think using `openFPGALoader` will be good enough.